Dacetylan/ci-poc-lorawan/gateway/Gateway.md

 The RPi will now start automatically.
 Do not disconnect the power supply while the RPi is running.
 This can damage the RPi and the SD-card.

-The gateway on the roof is configured as:
-- hostname: ttn-gw
-- username: admin
-- password: apkist

 ### Connecting to the RPi